CheeseCakeyy/Spaceship_Titanic-Iterative-ML-approach/readme.md

 - Stacking with a meta-learner
 - Feature interaction discovery
 - Probability calibration and threshold tuning
-- Explore CatBoost for native categorical handling
+- Explore CatBoost for native categorical handling (Done)